patternfly/training-scenarios/html-css/layouts/step2-instructions.md

-The level layout distributes space between children evenly and center them on the x-axis.
+The level layout distributes space between children evenly and centers them on the x-axis.
 By default, the children are placed horizontally and wrap responsively.

-In this step, layout the title and button horizontally.
+In this step, lay out the title and button horizontally.

 1) <strong>Copy code into the `index.html` file.</strong>